dingxing03/Emotion-Recognition-in-Text/README.md

 </figure>
 <br><br>

-- RoBERTa outclassed all models, due to its robust pre-training with dynamic masking and extended training.
+- **RoBERTa outclassed** all models, due to its robust pre-training with dynamic masking and extended training.
 - DistilBERT delivered nearly 97% of RoBERTa’s performance with 40% fewer parameters.
-- DistilBERT achieved the best performance across all metrics, confirming that transformer models are well-suited for handling noisy real-world text.
+- **DistilBERT achieved the best performance across all metrics**, confirming that transformer models are well-suited for handling noisy real-world text.
-- Deep learning models (CNN, Bi-LSTM) outperformed XGBoost, demonstrating a stronger ability to capture subtle semantic patterns in informal and code-switched language.
+- **Deep learning models (CNN, Bi-LSTM) outperformed XGBoost**, demonstrating a stronger ability to capture subtle semantic patterns in informal and code-switched language.

 # Chatbot Demonstration